eriche39/simple-orchestrator/README.md

     Easy swap in a replacement task, even dynamically select a version by using selector.
     Add gadget task for monitoring, logging, delaying etc.

+###8.
+Type safe:
+    Task, Context, Selector, Channel and Orchestrator are all static typed. any mismatch will cause compile time error.

 ##The sample project shows most of it's power.